Key terms and concepts

 - Every team member creates content.
 From developers to support crew.
 Create a content calendar and assign specific dates and topics to each team member.

-- Hiring in-house content creator or marketing specialist
+- Hiring an in-house content creator or marketing specialist

 - Outsourcing content writing to contract-based freelance writers (Upwork, Fiverr, Reddit)